Agentforce-Specialist Exam Questions With Explanations

 B. "Real-time translation":

-This is a language model feature, not the Planner’s role.
+This is a language model capability, not part of the Planner’s role.

 Key Benefit:

-Enables multi-step processes (e.g., "Check inventory → place order").
+Enables multi-step processes (e.g., "Check inventory, then place an order").

 Reference: